 - Vocabulary, which is a separate grade at St. Emily, is incorporated into the Literature classes.
 We use Sadlier-Oxford’s Vocabulary Workshop – Level C. Students will be quizzed on knowledge of the definitions as well as the correct spelling.
 The goal is to allow the students to analyze words for meaning and to have them apply these new-found words into their writing and everyday speech.

 St. Emily School Junior High Math program continually strengthens students’ foundation of basic mathematic skills and challenges students in problem solving applications.
-The diversity in pacing and content depth in St. Emily’s tri-level program offers the opportunity to meet the needs of each student with proven success in local and standardized assessments.
+The diversity in pacing and content depth in St. Emily’s multi-level program offers the opportunity to meet the needs of each student with proven success in local and standardized assessments.

 - The General Math level currently works with the McDougal Littell Middle School Course 3 curriculum which serves as an outstanding tool in helping our students acquire the knowledge, skills, and problem solving abilities necessary to meet our high mathematics standards.